forcedotcom/sfdx-scanner/README.md

 Read [Salesforce Code Analyzer](https://developer.salesforce.com/docs/platform/salesforce-code-analyzer/overview) documentation to learn:
 * how to install Code Analyzer
 * what is included in the Code Analyzer command reference
-* what rules are included from code-scanning engines such as PMD and ESLint
+* what rules are included from engines such as PMD and ESLint
 * how to write and manage custom rules
 * how to set up your CI/CD process with Code Analyzer
 * how to see review code violations with the Code Analyzer VS Code Extension